 So what can you expect to pay for luxury real estate when moving to Huatulco?
 For half a million you can get a 2-bedroom, 2 bath, ocean-view condo with all the fixings, usually with beach access and a few extra amenities like parking and a swimming pool on site somewhere.
 For a million you can expect a beachfront 3- or 4-bedroom property with killer views, beach access, a private swimming pool, parking, and even furniture if you want.
 If buying a piece of land and building is you dream, there are still beachfront lots available for about $350-375,000 for about 800 square meters.

 If your needs are more modest, there are plenty of condos with a great view for under half a million dollars.
 If being in a walkable town is more important than about seeing the ocean from your bedroom, you can find even better deals for your investment in Huatulco.
+In that case, this might not be one of the cheapest places to live in the world, but you’ll get a terrific value compared to being near the beach in the USA or Canada.
 For now, there’s still a good bit of inventory and ample lots waiting for development.

 This city may not be on the radar for a lot of buyers looking to invest in real estate in Mexico, but it’s no secret with wealthy Mexican families who have been coming here on vacation for decades.
 Join them now, while most other North Americans would have trouble even finding this region on a map.
 There’s plenty to do in the region and eventually the faster road to Oaxaca City will be completed too, which should make property values here go up.